SaaS Marketing

 The debate around SEO vs PPC has been ongoing, but the approaches should be used in unison.
 Paid ads—a foundation of the AARRR framework—can drive your initial clicks, but a lot of product marketers are moving to the RARRA framework.
 RARRA focuses on retention over acquisition for business growth.

-Plus, your market research and keyword research helps inform both strategies—let your SaaS marketing team have a crack at both.
+Plus, your market research and B2B keyword research helps inform both strategies—let your SaaS marketing team have a crack at both.

 Create a P&L statement that impacts marketing ROI for the future